SSDO Commemorates August Meeting In Three Communities In Enugu And Anambra State.

 Women standing up for other women facing domestic violence and other forms of abuse

-The Sister Guardian Initiative (SGI) is a South Saharan Social Development Organization’s flagship on reducing violence against women at the community level.
-The Sister Guardian
+The Sister Guardian Initiative (SGI) is a South Saharan Social Development Organization‘s flagship project on reducing violence against women at the community level.
+The initiative